bottlerocket-os/twoliter/docs/design/README.md

 # schema, or if the directory structure of the project is from an older version.
 schema-version = 1

-# This is the name of this project, which can have multiple variants in it.
+# Optional: identifies the vendor/maintainer of this project.
-project-name = "ootb-variants"
+project-vendor = "my-org"

 # This allows the maintainer to rev a version globally for all variants defined in
 # the project.
 Twoliter will enforce semver because the update system requires it.
-project-version = "1.0.0"
+release-version = "1.0.0"
 ```

 ### Directory Structure